|Ronald A. Rhodes, MD, FACS|

 | ||Kenneth R. Ransom, MD, FACS |

 Dr. Ransom received his medical degree from the University of Kansas School of Medicine in 1974 where he also completed his general surgery residency in 1979 and also completed a trauma/critical care fellowship at the University of Maryland Trauma Institute in Baltimore in 1980.
 Dr. Ransom has been Director of Trauma/Critical Care Services at many different hospitals including here at St. Elizabeth Health Center from 2002-2007.
 He then went to Scottsdale Healthcare-Osborn in Arizona as Director of Trauma where he was also Site Director for the Maricopa medical Center Integrated Surgical Residency Program.
 He returned to St. Elizabeth Health Center as a trauma surgeon and member of the teaching faculty in 2010.
 Research interests include laparoscopy in traumatic splenic rupture and trauma in senior patients.
-He is a member of the Peer Review Board of the Journal of the Society of Laparoscopic Surgeons and member of the Arizona ACS Committee on Trauma.
 Dr. Ransom is presently involved with teaching, counseling, and supervising students and residents.

 Gregory Huang, MD

 Dr. Huang received his medical degree from the University of Cincinnati College of Medicine in 2005 and completed his general surgery residency at Western Pennsylvania Allegheny Health System.
-He recently finished a fellowship in Trauma/Critical Care at University of Louisville, KY and joined our staff in August 2011 as a member of the general surgery teaching staff and Trauma/Critical Care surgeon.
-Dr. Huang is a member of American College of Surgeons and Society of Critical Care Medicine.
+He finished a fellowship in Trauma/Critical Care at University of Louisville, KY and joined our staff in August 2011 as a member of the general surgery teaching staff and Trauma/Critical Care surgeon.
+Dr. Huang is a member of American College of Surgeons, Society of Critical Care Medicine and East He is also a Clinical Assistant Professor of Surgery at NEOMED and LECOM.
+His research interests include traumatic brain injury and outcomes based.

 St. Elizabeth Health Center